 “Australia’s move to go backwards undermines that progress,” she said.
 “In Australia we will be supporting an international benchmark that says we’re happy to have paper parks [areas technically set aside but with minimal actual protections].”

-Paper parks have been a major concernin the conservation world.
+a major concernin the conservation world.

 Meeuwig said Australia’s precedent is particularly dangerous given the Trump administration is mulling cuts to protected areas on land and in the ocean.